Taylor Swift ticket trouble could drive political engagement

-Some of Taylor Swift’s fans want you to know three things: They’re not still 16, they have careers and resources and, right now, they’re angry.
+(AP) – Some of Taylor Swift’s fans want you to know three things: They’re not still 16, they have careers and resources, and, right now, they’re angry.
 That’s a powerful political motivator, researchers say.

 Look what Ticketmaster made them do.